erenyeager101/Pathify/README.md

 ## Feedback

-We're thrilled to have you explore Voyawander and hope it helps you plan your dream vacations.
+We're thrilled to have you explore Pathify and hope it helps you plan your dream vacations.
 If you have any questions, suggestions, or feedback, please don't hesitate to reach out.
-Your input is valuable in making Voyawander an even better travel planning platform.
+Your input is valuable in making Pathify an even better travel planning platform.
 Happy travels!